-The Qualified Charitable Distribution is an excellent way to show your support for the National Council of the United States Society of St. Vincent De Paul and receive tax benefits in return.
-As you plan your required minimum distributions (RMD) for this year, consider using your IRA account to make the most of your charitable giving.
+The Qualified Charitable Distribution (QCD) is an excellent way to show your support for the National Council of the United States Society of St. Vincent De Paul and receive tax benefits in return.
+As you plan your required minimum distributions (RMD), consider using your IRA account to make the most of your charitable giving.
 You receive a tax benefit even if you take the standard deduction!

 It’s important to consider your tax situation before deciding whether to make a charitable contribution from your IRA.
 Be sure to share this gift plan with your financial advisor.

 John is 72 years old and wants to make a gift to the National Council of the United States Society of St. Vincent De Paul.
 He has $500,000 in his IRA and wants to gift $20,000.
 He can authorize the administrator of his IRA to distribute $20,000 to the National Council of the United States Society of St. Vincent De Paul.
 Because the IRA Qualified Charitable Distribution is excluded from income, John will not be eligible for a charitable income tax deduction — but he still receives tax savings.
 The $20,000 distributed to the National Council of the United States Society of St. Vincent De Paul will be counted toward his annual minimum required distribution and he will not pay income tax on the portion given to the organization.

 The QCD allows individuals 70½ and older to make direct distributions up to $100,000 per year to 501(c)(3) charities without having to count the distributions as income for federal income tax purposes.
 No charitable deduction may be taken, but distributions will qualify for all or part of the IRA owner’s required minimum distributions.

 Individuals 70½ or older at the time of the contribution (you have to wait until 6 months after your 70th birthday to make the transfer).

 $100,000 per year.
 The distribution must be outright to charity.